Turn on the lights of inspiration and knowledge.

 This workshop explores vocal performance in terms of doubling and repertory.
 The practice of casting a single actor in multiple roles, a staging condition engaged by Shakespeare’s company and the ASC, opens opportunities for physical and mental exploration.
 Our actors will teach students basic differences between the front and back vowels which leads to the connection and understanding of vocal placement (i.e. breath support, vocal range).
 Then collectively we will pull from Shakespeare’s text and create a multitude of vocal character experience levels are welcomed.
 Great for Theatre students and those who are just plain curious.

-The participants in this workshop will explore the songwriting and song placement involved in the production of plays at the American Shakespeare Center.
+Participants in this workshop will explore the songwriting and song placement involved in the production of plays at the American Shakespeare Center.
 This workshop explores the development and rehearsal process of written music in our musical pre-show and interludes, and underscoring that goes into staging.
-The workshop culminates with participants helping to “score” a scene or monologue using our talented musicians, to demonstrate how the right piece of music can “make or break” a scene.
+The workshop culminates with participants helping to “score” a scene or monologue to demonstrate how the right piece of music can “make or break” a scene.
 An interdisciplinary workshop suitable for a range of audience, no previous musical experience required.

 In this workshop, participants will examine the text and context surrounding the fights in Shakespeare’s and his contemporaries’ plays for clues regarding movement and style.
 Then, participants will observe our trained actor combatants perform choreographed fights and hear, from fight captains, or choreographers, the motivation behind each choice and its connection to the text of the play and the style of fighting called for in the period.
 Participants will practice hand-to-hand stage combat techniques, and apply the skills in a safe environment.
 All participants should be of high-school age or older.